Christof/vim_tips/vim_tips.md

 files is marked with the letter `h` for hidden.
 The current buffer is marked with an `a` for active.
 If the `hidden` option is set, the `!` versions of the commands are not necessary.
 This is also useful for working with the argument list (`:argdo`).
-When vim is closed with `:q`, it loads the first hidden file, which can be saved with `:w` or discarded with `:e!`. `:qa[ll]` closes all windows, discarding changes without warning. `:wa[ll]` writes all modified buffers to disk.
+When Vim is closed with `:q`, it loads the first hidden file, which can be saved with `:w` or discarded with `:e!`. `:qa[ll]` closes all windows, discarding changes without warning. `:wa[ll]` writes all modified buffers to disk.

-If vim is started by passing a directory as argument, it starts netrw, its file explorer.
+If Vim is started by passing a directory as argument, it starts netrw, its file explorer.
 Netrw is also started when passing a directory to `:edit`.
 The NERDTree plugin can be used as replacement and is also started automatically.

-A file which is only editable by a super user, can normally not be saved by vim, when vim is not started by a super user.
+A file which is only editable by a super user, can normally not be saved by Vim, when Vim is not started by a super user.
 Using the following command this can be circumvented: `:w !sudo tee % > /dev/null` __re__ `:wsu`.